DarboeDev/LoremIpsum-Generator/README.md

 - Generate custom Lorem Ipsum text paragraphs.
 - Choose the number of paragraphs you need.
 - Easy-to-use interface.
-- Installation
-- Clone the repository to your local machine:

 # Usage
 - Enter the number of paragraphs you want to generate in the input field.